Symmetries/rosies-dream/README.md

 One night, during one of Rosie's epsilon sleep, she dreamt of a way she could practice for math exams by randomly selecting problems.
 Low and behold, her dream came true!
+So true in fact, that it can be accessed [here](https://diegolopez.me/rosies-dream/).

 ## Tech "Stack"